 I never claim to be the most organised person.
 When I travelled to Argentina with my lovely friend Manda, she clearly got a little frustrated over the number of times I used the infamous words “Can you just hold that for a minute?”
 Then I went for yet another rummage in my bag.

 Lo & behold for my next birthday she gave me a gift & I have never looked back!
 Now I carry my travel wallet everywhere & that is why it has to be number 1 on my list.
 I believe this is one of the best travel accessories for women.

 Thinking of Argentina?
 Check out my First Timer’s Guide for everything you need to know.

 2. Crossbody Bag

 While we’re on the subject of keeping all your important things in one place, you always need a handbag!
-My fellow travellers will extoll the virtues of money belts, neck wallets & bra clips.
+My fellow travellers will extoll the virtues of money belts, neck wallets & pouches.
 I get why they are great for safety & have tried them through the years to keep my money up close & personal.